Want to learn how to live in happiness? You can create happiness in one step.

 The person that visited us is just a trigger for us to create and express love for them.
 We then experience joy from the love we express for people; not because of them.
 It is often easier for us to love some people more than others.
 This supports the false assumption that they make us happy.
 What it doesn’t take into account is how the beliefs and perceptions in our mind cause us to express love to some people and less than others.

-What about all the things that seem to make us happy?
+What about all the things that seem to currently make us live in happiness?

 Over the years our mind has built a program between outside triggers and the emotions we express.
 If we win a game, we express joy.
 If we lose the game, we express disappointment.
 Get a raise, promotion, or buy something we want, we express emotions based in love.
 Get fired, lose money, or lose something valuable, we express fear, anger, or disappointment.
 These are triggers to withhold the expression of love.